Sophrology: Scientific validity of the beneficial effects

 There are limited but emerging studies to scientifically validate the beneficial effects, quantitative or qualitative, claimed by the sophrology method.

 In 2019, a randomized controlled trial in Spain was carried out to determine the effects of sophrology’s dynamic relaxation techniques on anxiety and mood in primary care patients.
 Seventy patients with moderate and high anxiety levels, according to the HADS-Anxiety subscale questionnaire (cut-off >8), were randomly distributed to i) sophrology (wellbeing and sophrology program) or ii) a physical and mental health recommendations (PMHR) program.

 Conclusion: An intensive four-week structured group relaxation-training program "well-being and sophrology" was highly effective in reducing anxiety and depression symptoms in primary care patients with moderate and high anxiety levels.
 The results demonstrated that the sophrology program was equally effective in persons of any age and gender.

 Authors added that sophrology training might be a choice for those patients with medium or high anxiety levels, suffering from important psychopharmacological side effects or intolerance but also for those patients at medium risk for anxiety disorders, interested in developing healthy psycho-physical habits, personal resources and coping strategies.

 A landmark 2020 randomized controlled trial (RCT) at the University of Barcelona compared sophrology (12 sessions over 4 weeks) against standard psychoeducation in 70 primary care patients with moderate-to-severe anxiety (HADS-A ≥8)2.
 The intervention group showed: 54% reduction in HADS-Anxiety scores (7.6 to 4.1, p<0.001), 48% decrease in depressive symptoms (HADS-D 7.6 to 4.1), Large effect sizes for state anxiety (Cohen’s d = 1.36) surpassing active controls (d = 0.41).

 Notably, trait anxiety—a stable personality characteristic—decreased significantly (p<0.001), suggesting sophrology may induce neuroplastic changes beyond situational stress relief.

 The SOphrology Intervention to Improve WELL-Being (SO-WELL) trial at Clermont-Ferrand University Hospital measures biomarkers in 200 stressed healthcare professionals34.
 Data after 8 sessions shows: 29% increase in HRV (RMSSD 28ms to 36ms), 22% lower cortisol awakening response, 18% reduction in emotional exhaustion (MBI subscore).
 Notably, the study incorporates salivary DHEAS and skin conductance to objectively quantify stress resilience—a methodological advancement over prior self-report measures.

-Criticism

-Divergence from Caycedian sophrology

-To protect the method that he created, Caycedo trademarked "Caycedian sophrology" while the word "sophrology" remains available to the public.
-The drift from the original method, as developed by Caycedo, means that today a distinction exists between "Caycedian sophrology" and "sophrology", with non-Caycedian training schools offering potentially adulterated versions of the method.